Searching for the perfect office space can be difficult for any business, with many encountering avoidable mistakes.

 These can range from neglecting to consider the new location's impact on employees to failing to seek professional advice.
-This article will highlight 12 of the most common mistakes you should avoid when searching for office space to rent.
+This article will highlight 12 of the most common mistakes businesses should avoid when searching for office space to rent.

-1. Not Researching the Location
+1. Not Researching the Office Location

 You may also want to consider nearby amenities such as cafes, restaurants, gyms, and childcare facilities.
-It is important to get employee feedback when searching for a new office to make sure all needs are satisfied.
+Employers should ask for feedback when searching for a new office to make sure all needs are satisfied.

 2. Overlooking Budget Restrictions